 This catalog contains general academic and administrative information along with specific descriptions of the courses of study offered.
 Because the catalog is published prior to the year it covers, changes in some programs will inevitably occur.
 The schedule of classes in Populi, the student information system, will have the most up-to-date information.

-This catalog may be found online on the website of Providence Christian College during the summer prior to the start of the academic year.
+This catalog may be found online on the College website during the summer prior to the start of the academic year.
 Prospective students are encouraged to review this catalog online prior to signing an enrollment agreement.